 1. Clearly Explain Your Program’s Rewards

-While adding more rewards to your loyalty program definitely creates more value for your customers, when not explained clearly.
+Adding more rewards to your loyalty program definitely creates more value for your customers, but only when it's explained clearly.
 If the rewards in your program are hard to understand, customers may become easily frustrated, leading to an increase in customer churn.
 In order to avoid this, you need to clearly explain how your rewards work and why they’re valuable.
 An explainer page is a fantastic tool to communicate the mechanics of your loyalty rewards.

 Take Ritual Rewards for example.
 With eye-catching visuals and simple explanations, Ritual helps their customers start earning faster.
 They even combine these visuals and explanations to create a step by step example of exactly how a customer can earn their first reward.